WHITNEY HIGH SCHOOL • 50TH ANNIVERSARY

 Enroll each student in one class at a time

-If you don’t wish to contribute, you can change the default % to “Other” and the contribution to 0 dollars
+If you do not wish to contribute, you can change the default % to “Other” and the contribution to 0 dollars.

-Any contribution supports the Zeffy platform, not Whitney Foundation
+Any contribution supports the Zeffy platform, not the Whitney Foundation.

 Email: academy@whitneyhighfoundation.org (expect a response within 24 hours)